 (Updates to midday U.S. trading)

-MSCI’s gauge of stocks across the globe gained 0.03% following modest gains in Europe led by Germany, which reported rising consumer confidence.
+MSCI’s gauge of stocks across the globe gained 0.02%, following modest advances in Europe and slight losses in Asia.

 Our Standards: The Thomson Reuters Trust Principles.